rempl/rempl/README.md

 For tools based on `rempl`, a publisher is a source of UI.
 When new sandbox for subscriber is created, it sends a request to publisher to provide an UI.
 Publisher should provide UI in some way:

-- `script` – JavaScript bundle that includes everything is needed to build an UI (i.e. JavaScript, CSS, templates etc.)
+- `script` – JavaScript bundle that includes everything is needed to build an UI (i.e. JavaScript, CSS, templates etc.).
+When `script` type is using, `rempl` injects itself before script evaluation.
+Therefore no need to include rempl source to subscriber.
-- `url` – url of page that contains publishers UI
+- `url` – url of page subscriber.
+In this case `rempl` should be included to page by author.

 ## API